 Zucker scores winning goal, Wild beat Stars 5-4

 Minnesota Wild goalie Darcy Kuemper is congratulated by Marco Scandella and Jason Pominville after their NHL hockey game against the Dallas Stars in Dallas, Saturday Jan.
 14, 2017.
-Minnesota Wild right wing Chris Stewart and center Jordan Schroeder celebrate a goal by Stewart in the first period of an NHL hockey game against the Dallas Stars in Dallas, Saturday Jan.
+Minnesota Wild goalie Darcy Kuemper is congratulated by Marco Scandella and Jason Pominville after their NHL hockey game against the Dallas Stars in Dallas, Saturday Jan.
 14, 2017.

 Add your comments below